-- name of visiting music teacher (VMT) who delivered the lessons
+- name of Visiting Music Teacher (VMT) who delivered the lessons

-The schools Music Development Lead may quality assure the process through a brief visit or conversation during the academic year.
+Your local Music Development Lead may quality assure the process through a brief visit or conversation during the academic year.

 The overall impact and effectiveness of the scheme will be assessed over a three-year period.
 This assessment will include a yearly comparison, including pre-pandemic years, based on the proportion of students on role receiving instrumental or vocal tuition and the proportion of those students who are of lower economic means.